amanstacker/schema-package/readme.txt

 == Changelog ==

+= 1.0.10 =

+* Fixed : Resolved an issue where the Schema Package Generator, when enabled for authors, was not working correctly on posts.
+* Added : Require PHP and WordPress version.

 = 1.0.9 =

 * Tested with WordPress 6.8
 * Fixed : Errors for incorrect array usage where the top array statement is empty inside the opening array bracket.
 * Fixed : Form is Undefined when selecting product schema type in Carousel Schema

 = 1.0.8 =